nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-## Project Goal
+## Executive Summary
-Train a text classifier to identify the topic of customer service calls made to Best Buy.

-- project goal
-- strategy
-- results
+This project was part of a two-week competition hosted by Georgia Tech in partnership with Best Buy.
+Our objective was to train a text classifier to identify the topic of real customer service calls made to Best Buy.
+The magnitude of the dataset required efficient use of text cleaning, text preprocessing and vectorization.
+My teams methodology was to strike a balance between model performance and complexity so we used support vector machines for our final output.
+Our final model was able to achieve an accuracy of 62% when classifying the 57 different call subjects.

 ### Skills Utilized
 - NLP Pipeline Implementations